Baroli03/Baroli03/README.md

 Aspiring developer, enthusiastic about tech, and a philosopher in my spare time.

 - 🔭 I’m currently working on improving my programming skills
-- 🌱 I’m currently learning English, Python, C#, and PHP
+- 🌱 I’m currently learning English, Python, C#, Java, and PHP
 - 💬 Ask me about Python
 - 😄 Pronouns: He/Him
 - 📫 How to contact me: